-In another lifetime, a Spanish couple take drugs and teleport themselves through their television set.
+In another lifetime, a Spanish couple takes drugs and teleports through their television set.
 A troubled young man travels through the countryside and meets a lost woman.
 During the trip, they discover a museum housing the expatriated paintings of the most important Filipino artist of the revolution.
-Eventually, the Spanish couple disappear.
-Inspired by one of the earliest teleportation accounts, which happened between the Philippines and Mexico during the colonial period. –Locarno Film Festival
+Eventually, the Spanish couple disappears toward their colony.
+Inspired by one of the earliest teleportation accounts, which happened between the Philippines and Mexico during the colonial period.

 Raya Martin was born in 1984 in Manila, Philippines.
 He graduated from the University of the Philippines Film Institute in 2005 and worked as writer and researcher in local television, newspaper, radio and online magazines.
 His short film “The Visit” won the Ishmael Bernal Award for Young Cinema in Cinemanila International Film Festival, 2004, and his documentary, “The Island at the End of the World”, won best documentary at the .mov International Digital Film Festival 2005.
 His first feature film, A Short Film about the Indio Nacional (Or The Prolonged Sorrow of the Filipinos) won the Lino Micciche Award at Pesaro Film Festival, Italy in 2006.
 He is the first Filipino filmmaker to be accepted in the prestigious Cannes Festival Cinefondation Residence in Paris, France. —Independencia Films

 *wipes blood from ears* Sort of like To the Wonder if were conceived by a fan of Visa de censure numero X who thinks Metal Machine Music is a good soundtrack for family dinners.